Outdoor Travel Activities

 Here is a list of water-related activities.

-Get in an inflatable raft and float down a river that has rapids and lots of splashing.
+Get in an inflatable raft and float down a river with rapids and lots of splashing.

 You may even get wet!

-Outdoor Beginner has a guide to white water rafting great for first-timers.
+Outdoor Beginner has a guide to white water rafting that is great for first-timers.

 On the water in a kayak.
 Paddle.